Fitzgerald Wintour: Military career

-Wintour was commissioned in the British Army on 11 August 1880.
-He was Adjutant of the 1st Battalion Royal West Kent from 1884 to 1889 and, in 1891, passed staff college at Staff College, Camberley.
+After passing out from the Royal Military College at Sandhurst, Wintour was commissioned in the Queen's Own Royal West Kent Regiment on 11 August 1880.
+He was adjutant of the 1st Battalion of the Royal West Kents from 1884 to 1889.
+In 1890, he entered the British Army Staff College.

 In 1882, he fought in the Anglo-Egyptian War.
-From 1884 to 1886, Wintour served in the Queen's Own Royal West Kent Regiment during the Mahdist War, and was promoted to the rank of captain in 1887.
+From 1884 to 1886, Wintour served with the Royal West Kents during the Mahdist War, and was promoted to the rank of captain in 1887.
 In 1897, Wintour was sent to the North Western Frontier Province as part of the Tochi Expedition.
-In 1889, he went to South Africa to fight in the Second Boer War, and was promoted to the rank of major in 1900.
-He transferred to the Royal Norfolk Regiment in 1903 and was promoted to lieutenant colonel in 1904.
+In 1899, he went to South Africa to fight in the Second Boer War, and was promoted to the rank of major in 1900.
+He transferred to the Norfolk Regiment in 1903 and was promoted to lieutenant colonel in 1904, and a brevet colonel in October 1905.
 He was made a colonel in 1908.
 Wintour was made a Companion of the Order of the Bath during the 1910 Birthday Honours.

 During World War I, Wintour commanded a brigade, the Administration Scottish Command, in France from 1914 to 1915.
-Wintour was given command of the 84th Brigade, 28th Division on 25 December 1914.
+Wintour, promoted to the temporary rank of brigadier general on 24 December 1914, was given command of the 84th Infantry Brigade, part of the 28th Division, the very next day.
 He was relieved of his command on 23 February 1915 after the brigade lost a hundred yards of trench during a raid by the Imperial German Army.
-Major-General Sir Edward Bulfin of the GOC 28th Division, visited Wintour's headquarters and told him that he was incapable of commanding a brigade in the field.
-Wintour was then sent to Casualty Clearing Station No.3, where he was diagnosed with neurasthenia and sent home.
-Wintour returned to the Western Front on 30 June 1915, serving as Deputy Assistant and Quartermaster General, until 9 November 1915.
+Major-General Edward Bulfin, general officer commanding of the division, visited Wintour's headquarters and told him that he was incapable of commanding a brigade in the field, to be replaced by Brigadier General Louis Bols.
+Wintour, reverting to his rank of colonel, was then sent to Casualty Clearing Station No.3, where he was diagnosed with neurasthenia and sent home.
+Wintour was placed on half-pay from 6 April until 29 June and returned to the Western Front on 30 June 1915, serving as deputy assistant and quartermaster general of the Second Army, holding this post until 9 November.
+In January 1917 he received a temporary appointment as an assistant quartermaster general.

-He retired from the army in 1918.
+He was placed on retired pay and retired from the army in March 1918 with the honorary rank of major general.
 He was made a Commander of the Order of the British Empire in the 1919 New Year Honours.

 Photocopies of memoirs from Wintour's time in service, including an account of the Tochi Valley expedition in 1897 and a complaint relating to conditions in the trenches on the Western Front of World War I from 1915, are housed in the Liddell Hart Centre for Military Archives at King's College London.
 The documents were donated by his family in 1990.